 We view the diversification benefits provided by unlisted assets as well as carefully selected hedge funds and alternative strategies as very attractive.
 While prospective returns in unlisted and alternative assets have come down, we continue to find opportunities in these asset classes that offer very attractive medium to long-term returns.
 Over recent months, our Private Markets team acquired a significant stake in Land Services WA, the exclusive provider of certain property title and registration services in Western Australia, and made a number of smaller investments in our unlisted assets portfolios.
 Our Hedge Fund and Alternative Strategies team sold a portion of our investment in the Tel Aviv Stock Exchange which floated during the quarter; allowing us to realise substantial gains for Sunsuper members while remaining a significant shareholder in the company.

 Our asset allocation has favoured unhedged international shares since early 2018, a position which has benefitted considerably from the decline in the Australian dollar.
 In developed share markets, our managers consider shares in Asia more attractive than in the US, where finding value remains more challenging.
 Our fixed income portfolios continue to favour higher quality corporate bonds over sovereign bonds.
-Declining yields over recent months suggest that future bond returns are likely to be very modest.
+Declining yields over recent months suggest that future bond returns are likely to be very low.

 Help to choose your investments